pawenn/RL-exercises_super_awesome_team_name/rl_exercises/christmas_challenge/Readme.md

 --OR--

 Optimize for generalization performance on the complete benchmark.
-Either optimize hyperparameters or use contextual RL with our benchmark library [CARL](https://github.com/automl/CARL).
+Use contextual RL with our benchmark library [CARL](https://github.com/automl/CARL).
 For this, create a CARLCompilerGymEnv and define the instance space.
 Train on one instance and on all instances and compare performance.
 (1 bonus point)

 ## Presentation